Love- I wade into pools of deep crystal waters and die a thousand metaphysical deaths

 "But Daddy!
 That's where we live," She cried out in surprise.

-"Daddy, who is the little girl?
+"Daddy, who is this little girl?
 Does she have a name?"
-She asked, breathlessly.
+The little girl asked, breathlessly, her eyes like illuminating crystal orbs glistening in the light.